hemungshewborgohain7777/FLOOD-HAZARD-MODEL/README.md

 •	50% flood level shows significant expansion into adjacent low-lying areas
 •	Higher elevation regions remain largely unaffected due to steep relief
 •	Terrain plays a dominant role in controlling flood extent in mountainous regions like Sikkim

+Flood Recording .mov Shows the Animation of Flooding in Sikkim Region.
 ________________________________________
 8. What I Learned